7 Small Space Design Ideas Every NYC Apartment Needs

 Idea #3: Give Your Space Height

 Installing curtains above where the window starts will give your space height.
 It draws the eye up towards the ceiling.
 The same effect can be achieved by hanging artwork higher on the wall.
 The key here is to stick to bigger pieces of art rather than a gallery of small frames to avoid a cluttered look.
-These two simple design ideas trick the eye and accentuate the height of the room.
+These two simple design ideas trick the eye and stress the height of the room.

 Idea #4: Choose Compact Appliances